Akagi-kun/CMEP/README.md

 #### Install Vulkan SDK
 Before you build the engine you first have to install the Vulkan SDK, download it from https://vulkan.lunarg.com/ and install it/unpack it.

 Depending on your platform (Linux needs this, untested on MacOS), it might be necessary to set the `VULKAN_SDK` environment variable to a valid Vulkan SDK location so cmake finds all includes.
-Use either the `setup-env.sh` script that comes with Vulkan SDK or set it manually.
+Use either the `setup-env.sh` script (`source path/to/vulkansdk/setup-env.sh`) that comes with the Vulkan SDK or set it manually.

 #### Clone repository and submodules
 First use `git clone "https://github.com/Snezhnaya-chan/CMEP.git"` in a new clean directory to clone repository.